 While it is not a good idea to fill up on a lot of sugary treats that say “pumpkin” but are actually mostly artificial flavors and pumpkin spice, there are many benefits to including this actual vegetable in your parent’s diet throughout the fall and even well after.
 Some of these nutritional benefits include:

-• Controlled blood pressure.
 Pumpkin seeds contain chemicals called phytoestrogens.
-These have been shown to have a positive effect on hypertension, meaning snacking on them can help your parent to control their blood pressure and reduce the risk of negative consequences from elevate blood pressure.
+These have been shown to have a positive effect on hypertension, meaning snacking on them can help your parent to control their blood pressure and reduce the risk of negative consequences from elevated blood pressure.